customerio/fairway/README.markdown

 normal sidekiq configuration.

-`fetch.from queues, 1` will pull messages from your fairway queue, and allow you to translate them into fairway jobs if you'd like.
+`fetch.from queues, 1` will pull messages from your fairway queue, and allow you to translate them into standard sidekiq jobs.

 The second parameters are fetch weights, so in the above example, we'll look for jobs first from your normal sidekiq queues twice as often as your fairway queues.